 We presented our contractual obligations in our Annual Report on Form 10-K for the fiscal year ended June 30, 2010.
-Except as discussed below, there have been no significant changes in those obligations during the first six months of fiscal 2011.
+Except as discussed below, there have been no significant changes in those obligations during the first nine months of fiscal 2011.

-As a result of current and prior-year acquisitions, we may have payment obligations based on the achievement by the acquired operations of certain sales and profitability milestones.
-Some of the purchase agreements we have entered into do not include a cap on the total payments that may be earned, or a deadline for such payments.
-For acquisitions accounted for under Statement of Financial Accounting Standards 141, "Business Combinations," we account for any such contingent payments as an addition to the purchase price of the acquired company.
-For acquisitions accounted for under ASC 805, the estimated fair value of these obligations will be recorded as a liability in the consolidated balance sheet with subsequent revisions reflected in the consolidated statements of operations.
-As of December 31, 2010, pursuant to ASC 805, \$9.3 million of contingent payment obligations are included in other long-term liabilities in the accompanying condensed consolidated balance sheet.
+As a result of current and prior year acquisitions, we may have payment obligations based on the achievement by the acquired operations of certain sales and profitability milestones.
+Some of the purchase agreements we have entered into do not include a cap on the total payments that may be earned, or have a finite period for such payments.
+For acquisitions accounted for under Statement of Financial Accounting Standards 141, "Business Combinations," we account for any such contingent payments as an addition to the purchase price of the acquired operations.
+For acquisitions accounted for under ASC 805, we record the estimated fair value of these obligations as a liability in the condensed consolidated balance sheet with subsequent revisions reflected in the condensed consolidated statements of operations.
+As of March 31, 2011, pursuant to ASC 805, \$9.2 million of contingent payment obligations are included in other long-term liabilities in the accompanying condensed consolidated balance sheet.